Phrases, sayings and idioms at

 Meaning

-A worthless or contemptible person or group.
+A worthless or stupid person or group.

 This is a British term which originated in the late 1980s.
 It is sometimes spelled without the hyphen, as a single word.
 Clearly the term is derogatory in its comparison of someone with the invertebrates and insects that are found in garden ponds.
 The first example that I can find of it in print is from the UK film magazine Empire, September 1989: